Top buggy brands Phil and Teds pushchairs

 Not a member?
 Unlock the table and also gain access to reviews on lots of baby products, including child car seats, with a £1 trial subscription to Which?.

 Phil and Teds is well known for its three-wheeled pushchairs (though some models have four wheels).
 Most models can be converted into a tandem pushchair for two children if you buy a double kit.

 How much does a Phil and Teds pushchair cost?

-Expect to pay from around £459 for the Phil and Teds Navigator to around £659 for the Phil and Teds Promenade, a travel system which can be converted to a double.
+Expect to pay from around £270 for the Phil and Teds Smart, a compact stroller, to around £659 for the Phil and Teds Promenade, a travel system which can be converted to a double.

-- £300 for the Phil and Teds Classic (we found prices ranging from £120 to £370 depending on the condition and accessories included)
+- £340 for the Phil and Teds Promenade as a double (we found prices ranging from £210 to £400 depending on the condition, colour and accessories included)

-- £240 for the Phil and Teds Smart (we found prices ranging from £200 to £275 depending on the condition and accessories included).
+- £89 for the Phil and Teds Smart (we found prices ranging from £33 to £120 depending on the condition, colour and accessories included).

 Read our advice on buying second-hand baby products before you buy.

 How we review Phil and Teds pushchairs